stat6250-w18/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 6, Problem 6]
 - *Question* (cli19-stat6250): Why does the program data vector get reset to missing with each iteration?
+- *Answer* (asharda-stat6250):The program data vector gets reset to missing values at the beginning of each iteration and therefore does not retain the value.
 - *Question* (jcanfield3-stat6250): Is the descriptor portion also reset along with the values?
 - *Question* (akrishnamurthy-stat6250): After the iterative read by DATA statement, what happens to the program data vector during and after execution phase?
 - Question (who7-stat6250): What are the main limiatations when creating the descriptor portion of the dataset?